mdn/content/files/en-us/learn/javascript/asynchronous/promises/index.md

 ## Promise terminology

-Promises come with some quite specific terminology that is worth understanding well.
+Promises come with some quite specific terminology that it's worth getting clear about.

 First, a promise can be in one of three states: